Top Posts

 Having now experienced both a guided safari and a self-drive adventure in Namibia, there are a few things we’d do differently.

 If we were booking the guided tour again, we’d probably choose one with an extra day in Etosha or Swakopmund and perhaps skip Fish River Canyon.
 While it was certainly impressive, the long detour didn’t quite justify the time investment for us.
 We’d happily trade that day for more time exploring the coast or the desert landscapes around Sossusvlei.
+That being said, Chameleon Safaris offers a broad spectrum of safari experiences, someting for everyone if you like.

 For the self-drive safari, we’d definitely allow more time.
 Eight days was enough to see some incredible places, but we often felt like we were arriving somewhere just as it was time to leave again.
 Namibia is enormous, and the distances between destinations are much greater than they appear on a map.